Grate-Oracle-Lewot/GrateCrystal/README.md

 - Move lists in https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/data/battle/ai updated.
 Most notably, "useful moves" now consists only of moves with decent base power, 100% accuracy, no type that's immune to them, and no drawbacks like (re)charge turns or recoil.
 Spore is also on there due to being the best status move.

 - AI_BASIC now discourages status moves if the player has a Substitute (important since Substitute is once again a universal TM).
-A few similar tweaks to AI_Redundant, and lastly, if the AI is down to a Perish Count of 1, it massively favors Baton Pass and U-Turn.
+A few similar tweaks to AI_Redundant, and lastly, if the AI is down to a Perish Count of 1, it massively favors U-Turn.

 - AI_STATUS now discourages Leech Seed if the player is a Grass type, and no longer discourages Sleep moves based on nonexistent type immunities.
 It also encourages status moves, including Leech Seed and Confusion-inducing moves, if the player is storing energy with Bide.